 The subgroup analyses showed that among group 1, the correlation between early change in activity engagement and later change in pain willingness was 0.201 (p = 0.196), and that between early change in pain willingness and later change in activity engagement was 0.288 (p = 0.061).
-Among group 2, the correlation between early change in activity engagement and later change in pain willingness was 0.243 (p = 0.160) and that between early change in pain willingness and later change in activity engagement was 0.055 (p = 0.755).
+Among group 2, the correlation between early change in activity engagement and later change in pain willingness was 0.243 (p = 0.160) and that between early change in pain willingness and later change in pain willingness and later change in pain willingness and later change in activity engagement and later change in activity engagement was 0.255 (p = 0.755).